 Cutting Corian with a Dremel

-Unfortunately, the combination of Acrylic plastic and the ground minerals can make Corian hard to cut.
+Unfortunately, the combination of Acrylic plastic and ground minerals can make Corian hard to cut.
 Acrylic plastics tend to chip when cut with high-speed tools, especially if the blades are dull.
-Adding the minerals makes the Corian hard on blades, dulling them quickly.
-For both of these reasons, carbide tipped blades and bits should be used, whenever possible.
+Adding the minerals makes the Corian hard on the blades, dulling them quickly.
+For both of these reasons, carbide-tipped blades and bits should be used whenever possible.

 General Cutting of Corian